cdapio/tephra/README.rst

 or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Continuuity, Continuuity Tephra and Tephra are trademarks of Continuuity, Inc. All rights reserved.
+Cask, Cask Tephra and Tephra are trademarks of Cask Data, Inc. All rights reserved.

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.